einat/nddrylliog-blog/2012-09-25-providence.md

 paying the rightsholder dutifully.
 (For example, if movies.io started to sell movies to Swiss citizens without worrying about rights.)

-Another point was that, even though there's an official "discussion group" assembled in Berne, to the request of the Swiss government, to overhaul copyright law in Switzerland, it seems unlikely that the law will change in the next few years.
+Another point was that, even though there's [an official "discussion group"][bern] assembled in Berne, to the request of the Swiss government, to overhaul copyright law in Switzerland, it seems unlikely that the law will change in the next few years.
 Part of the reason is that, in Switzerland, there's always a